bkw777/rgb2vga/README.md

 This is a modified version of the original [RGB2VGA by Luis Felipe da Costa Antoniosi](https://sites.google.com/site/tandycocoloco/rgb2vga).

 The electronics and fpga code are the same as the original.

 The resistor values are from [Roger Taylor](http://www.cococommunity.net/vga-for-the-coco-3/).

-The physical layout is changed to make a more compact package and to include the two modifications described on the original version.
+The physical layout is changed to make a more compact package and to build-in the two modifications described in the original docs.

 The schematic and pcb layout are re-drawn from scratch in KiCad to provide editable source files.

-The enclosure is new and also included here in OpenSCAD source form.
-The vhdl source is included and cleaned up to remove any non-source files.
-And everything, PCB, Firmware, Enclosure is included here in a single repo for convenience and to provide sourcees for each.
+The VHDL source is just a fork of [the original](https://github.com/lfantoniosi/rgb2vga) but with all the non-source files cleaned out.

+The enclosure is new, and the OpenSCAD source provided.

 Video showing v003 in action.
 [![](https://img.youtube.com/vi/MPYQRHWyUGA/hqdefault.jpg)](https://youtu.be/MPYQRHWyUGA)